Bhavya418/Git-Github-Commands/README.md

 16) git branch -> to get list of all the branches
 17) git checkout -b newbranch -> to create a new branch and switch between branches
 18) git diff branchname-> to check difference between both the branches
+19) git branch -d branchname -> to delete the branch
+20) git pull in main branch -> to get all the pr which were merged into your local machine Pull is series of two steps fetching and merging